 Through this project, we envision and disseminate a vision for society where people can embrace hope for the future of the world from Kyoto and Japan.

 The logo for the festival is a noren, a kind of short Japanese curtain hanging at the front of stores and restaurants.
 A noren serves as a gateway to another world as well as interface connecting different worlds.
 In Japanese, it also symbolizes identity.
 This logo expresses how KYOTO STEAM—International Arts × Science Festival serves as the entrance to one world while also existing in between different worlds.

 Standing for “science,” “technology,” “engineering,” “arts,” and “mathematics,” STEAM is a newly coined acronym indispensable for future innovation in education and industries.
 The A is depicted larger than the rest of the letters because the arts harness and develop STEM and the variable existence of the arts flexibly connects all other fields.
-Moreover, two overlapping As indicate that there are new possibilities for arts even in the virtual world.
+Moreover, two overlapping As indicates that there are new possibilities for arts even in the virtual world.

 - Event Periods

 KYOTO STEAM—International Arts × Science Festival Executive Committee

 - Chair of the Council